purcell/emacs.d/README.md

 ### hunspel
 * alternative of `aspell`
 * install by OS way
-* I force the dictionary to "en_US" in init-spelling.el
+* I force the dictionary to "en_US" in init-spelling.el.
+You can modify init-spelling.el.

 ### sbcl (lisp environment)
 * needed by lisp `slime`